 \begin{enumerate} \item Distances to the filaments have little impact on the shapes of the \hi and $\rm H_2$ mass functions and only reduce the total amount of cold gas in both NUM and TNG100.
 The NUM model shows good agreement with the observed HIMF and H$_2$MF at $z=0$, while TNG100 overestimates the H$_2$MF and the massive end of the HIMF.

 \item The role of filaments in affecting the \hi-halo and \hi-stellar mass relations is generally less significant compared to the halo environment.
-There is a slight trend where low-mass halos with $\log(M_{\rm vir}/\msun)<12.5$ that are closer to filaments tend to have reduced \hi masses.
-However, this pattern is inverted for massive halos with $\log(M_{\rm vir}/\msun)>12.5$.
+There is a slight trend where low-mass haloes with $\log(M_{\rm vir}/\msun)<12.5$ that are closer to filaments tend to have reduced \hi masses.
+However, this pattern is inverted for massive haloes with $\log(M_{\rm vir}/\msun)>12.5$.
 This behaviour observed in the ALFALFA data is accurately reflected in the NUM model, but it does not appear in the TNG100 simulation.
-In general, TNG100 forecasts higher \hi masses for halos and galaxies that are closer to filaments.
+In general, TNG100 forecasts higher \hi masses for haloes and galaxies that are closer to filaments.
 The reverse pattern is caused by the formation time dependence of the \hi gas in the NUM model and successfully explains the observed behaviour.

-\item In both the NUM model and the TNG100 simulation, the H$_2$ mass of a galaxy is primarily influenced by its stellar mass and SFR.
+\item In both the NUM model and the TNG100 simulation, the H$_2$ mass of a galaxy is mainly influenced by its stellar mass and SFR.
 The large-scale filament environment does not significantly impact it.
-The correlation between the H$_2$-halo mass relation and the distance to filaments for massive halos is due to the variation of stellar mass distributions across different filament environments.
+The correlation between the H$_2$-halo-mass relation and the distance to filaments for massive haloes is due to the variation of stellar-mass distributions across different filament environments.